ellysh/bash-programming-from-scratch/manuscript/BashScripting/functions.md

 }
 ```

 This function prints all error messages to the `debug.log` file.
-There is no need to change places of the program where the function is called.
+There is no need to change anything at the points where the function is called.

 Sometimes you want to call one function from another.
-This is called **nested function call**.
+This technique is named a **nested function call**.
 Bash allows it.
 In general, you can call a function from any point of the program.

-Here is an example of nested function calls.
+Here is an example of a nested function call.
 Suppose you want to translate the program interface to another language.
 This task is called [**localization**](https://en.wikipedia.org/wiki/Internationalization_and_localization).
-It is better to print error messages in a language the user understands.
-This requires duplicating all messages in all languages supported by the program.
-How to do this?
+It is better to print error messages in a language the user understands, right?
+You need to duplicate all messages in all languages supported by your program to reach this requirement.

-The simplest solution is to assign a unique code to each error.
-Using error codes is a common practice in system programming.
-Let's apply this approach to our program.
-Then the `print_error` function will receive error codes via the parameters.
+The straightforward solution for localization is to assign a unique code to each error.
+Using such codes is a common practice in system programming.
+Let's apply this approach to your program.
+Then the `print_error` function will receive an error code via the input parameter.

-We can write error codes to the log file as it is.
-But then the user will need information about the meaning of that codes.
-Therefore, it is more convenient to print the message text as we did it before.
-To do this, we should convert error codes to the text in a specific language.
-We need a separate function for doing this conversion.
+You can write error codes to the log file as it is.
+However, it will be inconvenient for a user to interpret these codes.
+He would need a table to map them into error messages.
+Therefore, the better solution is to print the text messages to the log file.
+It means that it is your responsibility to convert error codes to text in a specific language.
+You would need a separate function for doing this conversion.
 Here is an example of such a function:
 {line-numbers: true, format: Bash}
 ```
 code_to_error()